emmanueljs1/nbe/NbE.lagda.md

-For clarity, when talking about terms we will not use their intrinsically typed representation using de Brujin indices, though we will only consider well-typed terms going forward. (e.g. the variable ` `Z will be referred to as `Γ , x:T ⊢ x : T`)
+For clarity, when talking about terms we will not use their intrinsically typed representation using de Brujin indices, though we will only consider well-typed terms going forward. (e.g. the variable # 𝑍 will be referred to as `Γ , x:T ⊢ x : T`)

 ```agda